 'Yellow sticker' discounts are when a supermarket's reduced items to clear, and they've been slapped with... well, the clue's in the name.
 If you can find something you're looking for with a yellow sticker on, fantastic – grab it and use it quickly as it's a saving on perfectly good nosh.

 To try to build a picture of the best time to find these savings, we've asked MoneySavers who work or shop in supermarkets such as Asda, Morrisons, Sainsbury's and Tesco to spill the beans.
 See our Supermarket Shopping Tips for the full lowdown.

 It's not the healthiest way to eat.
 Yet you can make decent savings on burgers with these fast-food hacks (just make sure it's part of a balanced diet).

-There is a sneaky way to get a Big Mac and regular fries for £1.99 (normally £4ish) EVERY time you go into McDonald’s after you’ve made one purchase – the cheapest item is a 69p ice cream cone.
-For full details, check out our Deals Hunter blog.
+There's a sneaky way to get a Big Mac and regular fries for £1.99 (normally £4ish) EVERY time you visit McDonald's after you've made one purchase – the cheapest item is a 59p mini McFlurry.
+For full details, check out our Deals Hunters blog.

 While 'use-by' dates are an important health warning, 'best-befores' are just a manufacturer's guidance of quality.
 It's perfectly legal to sell goods beyond a best-before date – there's no hard and fast rule on when it's still safe to eat products; you need to make that call yourself.
 Look and smell are often the best indicators.

 Clearance site Approved Food* sells groceries which are approaching or have passed their best-before date (and it'll usually display the best-before date online for each product).
-It offers a hefty discount, though with delivery starting at £5.99 for up to 25kg and a £22.50 minimum spend, it's only MoneySaving if you buy in bulk.
+It offers a decent discount, but delivery starts at £3 for up to 25kg and there's a £22.50 minimum spend – meaning it's often only MoneySaving if you buy in bulk.

 Before you buy, check our Approved Food deals page for exclusive discount codes.